zhqian-mia/new_lab_report_3/LabReport3.md

 `cd technical`.
 Now the pwd is `/Users/qianzhijun/Documents/GitHub/docsearch/technical`

 Let's try the first command `grep -r "pattern" /path/to/directory`.
-My first example is `grep -r "UCSD" biomed/*`
+My first example is `grep -r "UCS" biomed/*`
 ```
-qianzhijun@qianzhijundeMacBook-Pro technical % grep -r "UCSD" biomed/*
+qianzhijun@qianzhijundeMacBook-Pro technical % grep -r "UCS" biomed/*
 biomed/1471-2091-3-30.txt:        Insel, UCSD) demonstrated constitutive activation of ERKs
+biomed/1471-2121-3-12.txt:          (UCSF).
+In this plasmid, mouse α
+biomed/1471-2121-3-12.txt:          Morales (UCSF).
+EE-tagged α
 biomed/1471-2407-2-15.txt:          UCSD Viral Vector Core.
 The plasmids were co-transfected
 biomed/1471-2407-2-15.txt:          approved by the animal care committee at UCSD.
 The cells
 biomed/1471-244X-3-5.txt:          UCSD Medical Center, La Jolla, during July and August of
 biomed/1472-6823-2-2.txt:          respective local human IRBs (UCSD, La Jolla, CA; Veterans
 biomed/1476-4598-2-2.txt:          Ludwig Institute of Cancer Research at UCSD.
 The tumor
+biomed/1478-1336-1-4.txt:          Biomolecular Resource Center at UCSF.
+biomed/1478-1336-1-4.txt:          Center, UCSF) containing EcoRI and SalI sites, the PCR
 biomed/bcr620.txt:          UCSD Medical Center.
 Samples were obtained in random
 biomed/bcr620.txt:          approval of the UCSD Institutional Review Board for
+biomed/gb-2001-2-7-research0025.txt:          Ensembl or UCSC [ 85] maps.
+The resulting contigs were
+biomed/gb-2001-2-7-research0025.txt:          orientation information in the UCSC genome assembly,
+biomed/gb-2001-2-7-research0025.txt:          (> 50 kb) available from the UCSC assembly was
+biomed/gb-2002-3-12-research0081.txt:        examples are the University of California Santa Cruz (UCSC)
+biomed/gb-2003-4-2-r16.txt:          (UCSC) genome browser [ 21].
+Figure 3ashows how these
+biomed/gb-2003-4-2-r16.txt:          locus on chromosome 12 using the UCSC genome browser
+biomed/gb-2003-4-2-r16.txt:          the UCSC genome browser (data not shown).
+TC575977 and
+biomed/gb-2003-4-8-r50.txt:        from the University of California at Santa Cruz (UCSC)
+biomed/gb-2003-4-8-r50.txt:        UCSC Genome Browser [ 14 16 ] .
+The first is derived from
+biomed/gb-2003-4-8-r50.txt:          UCSC Genome Browser, August 2001 assembly, displays
+biomed/gb-2003-4-8-r50.txt:          available through the UCSC Genome Browser [ 14 15 16 ]
 ```
-This command allow users to search for the word `UCSD` recursively in all files and directories under biomed/*.
-Both files name and the lines which contain the word `UCSD` are printed out.
+This command allow users to search for the word `UCS` recursively in all files and directories under biomed/*.
+Both files name and the lines which contain the three letters `UCS` are printed out, which means it could be `UCSD` or `UCSC`.

 The second example is `grep -r "Toronto" government/`
 ```